 Limit your social media use to avoid being influenced to buy unnecessary things just to look cool.
 Just remember that your friends won’t be there when it’s time to pay the credit card debts.

 Buying cheap products doesn’t necessarily help you save more money.
-In fact, it’s much cheaper to buy high-quality stuff that costs more but lasts longer than cheap knock-offs that you can only wear 2 or 3 times before it breaks.
+It’s much cheaper to buy high-quality stuff that costs more but lasts longer than cheap knock-offs that you can only wear 2 or 3 times before it breaks.

 For instance, spending $300 on a pair of jeans that you can wear for 3 years is much better than spending $10 on a pair of jeans that you can only wear for a couple of months.